-The total receivable from Akmetal is approximately \$45.1 million as at the end of December 31, 2022, compared with \$40.1 million at the end of December 31, 2021.
-The receivable consists of a number of items including joint venture sales proceeds received and withheld by Akmetal, the value of zinc product mined at the joint venture used by Akmetal, foreign currency gains on USD denominated amounts and the value of certain loan payments made to a customer on behalf of Akmetal; less the value of ongoing operating expenses paid by Akmetal.
+The total receivable from Akmetal is approximately \$34.6 million as at the end of December 31, 2023, compared with \$45.1 million at the end of December 31, 2022.
+The receivable consists of a number of items including joint venture sales proceeds received and withheld by Akmetal, the value of zinc product mined at the joint venture used by Akmetal, foreign currency gains on USD denominated amounts and the value of certain loan payments made to a customer on behalf of Akmetal.

-As a result of not having collected the Akmetal receivable, Horzum AS has not been able to pay its liabilities in the normal course of operations.
-Horzum AS currently has approximately \$4.0 million (\$4.4 million at December 31, 2021) in current liabilities and a working capital deficiency of approximately \$1.6 million (\$3.4 million at December 31, 2021).
-Included within the total current liabilities are approximately \$0.5 million owed in trade payables (\$0.3 million at December 31, 2021), no amounts owed to the Company's wholly owned subsidiary in Türkiye (\$0.9 million at December 31, 2021), deferred revenue of \$1.7 million (nil at December 31, 2021) and \$1.0 million in various taxes payable (\$2.4 million at December 31, 2021).
-Due to the tax restructuring \$1.4 million of the taxes payable had been classified as non-current at December 31, 2021.
-Those amounts were paid in 2022 and no non-current income taxes are owed at December 31, 2022.
+As a result of not having collected the Akmetal receivable, Horzum AS has not been able to pay, in full, its liabilities in the normal course of operations.
+Horzum AS has approximately \$3.0 million in current liabilities (\$4.0 million at December 31, 2022) and a working capital deficiency of approximately \$0.9 million (\$1.6 million at December 31, 2022).
+Included within the total current liabilities are approximately \$0.3 million owed in trade payables (approximately \$0.5 million at December 31, 2022), approximately \$0.5 in amounts due to shareholders and related parties (nil at December 31, 2022), deferred revenue of approximately \$1.6 million (approximately \$1.7 million at December 31, 2022) and approximately \$0.3 million in various taxes payable (\$1.0 million at December 31, 2022).

 Due to Akmetal's continued liquidity issues and continued nonpayment of the receivable, management has continued to assess the probability of credit losses to be high.
 As a result, the receivable remains written down to zero.
-See note 3(a) Basis of Measurement and Going Concern for additional discussion on the collectability of the Akmetal receivable.
+See note 3(a) - Basis of Measurement and Going Concern for additional discussion on the collectability of the Akmetal receivable.

-Notes to Consolidated Financial Statements Years Ended December 31, 2022 and 2021 (Expressed in Canadian Dollars, unless otherwise indicated)
+Notes to Consolidated Financial Statements Years Ended December 31, 2023 and 2022 (Expressed in Canadian Dollars, unless otherwise indicated)